 Core practice area

 My approach combines in-depth legal knowledge with an understanding of my clients' commercial realities.
-I don't just offer theoretical advice — I build strategies that work in practice, at CNSC and in court.
+I don't just offer theoretical advice, but build effective legal strategies that work in practice, both at CNSC and in court.

-When the complexity of a case requires it, I collaborate with specialists in the relevant technical field to build solid arguments grounded in the reality of the project.
+Every engagement begins with a rigorous analysis of the documentation and relevant circumstances.
+I realistically assess the chances of success, outline a clear strategy, and act promptly, because in public procurement, time is often a decisive factor.
+When the complexity of a case requires it, I collaborate with specialists in the relevant technical field to support solid arguments built in line with the reality of the project.

-The challenge is filed with CNSC (the National Council for Solving Complaints) within 10 or 5 days from the publication of the contested act, depending on the estimated value.
-The challenge must be substantiated in fact and law, indicating the contested act and the legal violations.
+The challenge is filed with CNSC (the National Council for Solving Complaints) within 10 or 7 days from the publication of the contested act, depending on the estimated value.

 CNSC is required to resolve the challenge within 20 days of receipt.
-In practice, the deadline may be extended but rarely exceeds 30 days.
+In practice, the deadline is often extended, sometimes reaching several months.
 The CNSC decision can be appealed to the Court of Appeal within 10 days.

 Yes.
 If it is proven that the contracting authority violated public procurement legislation, the aggrieved economic operator may seek damages through the courts, covering both actual damages and lost profits.